Kasota Island Restoration Project Updates

 Update #9 (03/28/18):

 Under direction from our Lands Committee see full story here, the Board of Directors is seeking proposals for landscape design and installation for the landscaping on the Kasota Island Nature Preserve.
 The design will identify trees, shrubs, and plantings that are native to the area and will thrive on the island.
-Our goal in this phase of the Kasota Restoration Project is to keep open space and mowed lawn while removing and controlling invasive plants and replacing ornamentals planted as transitional ground cover before the restoration project.
+Our goal is to keep open space and mowed lawn while removing and controlling invasive plants and replacing ornamentals planted as transitional ground cover before the restoration project.
 Native landscaping will survive with less care, cost, and maintenance and will support Land Trust Best Practices and the long-term conservation goals of the Lands Committee and Conservancy.

 Update #8 (01/24/18):